At Last: Celine Dion version

-"At Last" was covered by Celine Dion and included on her sixth English-language album A New Day Has Come (2002).
-Her version was produced by Humberto Gatica and Guy Roche and was released as a promotional single in the US on December 9, 2002.
-There was no associated music video, and it was the last single released from Dion's album.
+"At Last" was covered by Canadian singer Celine Dion and included on her eighteenth studio album, A New Day Has Come (2002).
+Dion's version was produced by Humberto Gatica and Guy Roche and released as a promotional single in the United States in November 2002.
+There was no associated music video, and it was the last single released from A New Day Has Come.

-Commenting on the song, Dion revealed: "I can see beginning my show and looking into everyone's eyes and singing this song.
-This is my hello."

-Dion's "At Last" peaked at number 16 on the Adult Contemporary chart.
+In January 2003, "At Last" peaked at number 16 on Billboards Adult Contemporary chart and number 13 on Radio & Records's Adult Contemporary chart.
 A live version of this song was included on the A New Day...
 Live in Las Vegas album in 2004, as Dion performed it for four years during her A New Day... show in Las Vegas.
-She has also performed the song on several television programs.

 Critical reception

 Dion's rendition was critically acclaimed.
 Frédéric Garat of RFI wrote that the song is "a lovely exercise which reveals the layer of blues hiding underneath the slightly prim and proper petticoats of the 'international star'."
 Barnes & Noble's Editorial review commented, "Her solid rendition of Etta James's 'At Last' should satisfy her lovelorn fans."
 Sal Cinquemani of Slant Magazine called it "a soulful rendition."

 Chuck Taylor of Billboard said that this "standard" serves her grown-up fans.
 However, Rob Sheffield of Rolling Stone commented that "she doesn't have the pipes for material defined by Etta James."
-Ken Tucker of Entertainment Weekly agreed, calling it a "pallid cover."
+Ken Tucker of Entertainment Weekly agreed, calling it a "pallid cover".